Sonata-Princeton/SONATA-DEV/sonata/tutorials/Tutorial-1/README.md

 #### Questions:
 ##### Question 5:
-For each plan, report the number of tuples (i.e., number of lines) from the `emitter.log` file.
+Report the number of tuples (i.e., number of lines) from the `emitter.log` file.

 ##### Question 6:
-For each plan, report the host(s) that satisfies the query.
+Report the host(s) that satisfies the query.

 ### Troubleshooting
 * Before sending the traffic, make sure that Sonata is ready.
 You'll see